KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 In the future, I would like to improve the following sections of the website to make it more attractive and user-friendly:

-*	upgrading the content of About Us section by adding more information
+*	upgrading the content of *About Us* page by adding more information

-*	updating the Tours Guide section by adding more tours e.g. enhanced description & detailed maps
+*	updating the *Tours Guide* page by adding more tours e.g. enhanced description & detailed maps

-*	upgrading the Gallery section by adding video clips related to Scotland’s best motorcycle routes
+*	upgrading the *Gallery* page by adding video clips related to Scotland’s best motorcycle routes

-*	adding more products to the Shop section and apply a specific JavaScript function which will automatically calculate the total amount of the purchased items (Subtotal, Tax, Shipping Cost & Total amount)
+*	adding more products to the *Shop* page and apply a specific JavaScript function which will automatically calculate the total amount of the purchased items (Subtotal, Tax, Shipping Cost & Total amount)

-*	adding GDPR complaint pop-up screen to Get in touch section
+*	adding GDPR complaint pop-up screen to *Get in touch...* page